Work with code and text, run processes, and automate tasks using Claude Desktop's subscription model - no per-token API charges.

 Install using npx directly:

-npx @wonderwhy-er/desktop-commander setup
+npx @wonderwhy-er/desktop-commander@latest setup

 Add this to your claude_desktop_config.json: